Snuggle/hypixel.py/README.md

 ## How to install

-The easiest way to install this package is using "pip install hypixel-python"...
+The easiest way to install this package is using `pip install hypixel-python`.
+Once hypixel.py has been installed by pip, please put `import hypixel` at the top of your code.

+## What can you do?

+### To be added.
+At the moment, see "Examples" folder for example code. c: